 AI Limitations

-LongevityMate uses AI to help explain patterns in biomarker data.
+LongevityMate uses AI in reports, Mate, and lab extraction to help explain patterns in biomarker and wellness data.
 AI can be useful, but it can also be wrong, incomplete, or outdated.
 This page explains boundaries in plain language.

 What AI is used for